Raks Kitchen

 Yeast

 I have used instant yeast in this recipe.
 The method/ procedure is different from the one if you use active dry yeast.
-That is, if you are using active dry yeast, use 1 tbsp of yeast for this recipe.
+That is, if you are using active dry yeast, use 1 tablespoon of yeast for this recipe.
 Also, you have to completely dissolve the yeast, sugar in lukewarm milk.
 Let it be aside for 10 mins, after that, it will froth and rise.
 Mix melt butter to it and immediately use it in the recipe.
 Salt, baking powder is mixed with flour.
 The liquid mixture is used to knead dough.

 🍩Texture